mjp0044/Hypoxia-Bulk-Segregant-Analysis/README.md

 Each QTL was annotated down to the SNP level with SnpEff, letting individual candidates be inspected in genomic context.
-Below, *cyp6a14* (TCAL_08505) on Chr_11 is shown from three angles — a zoomed view of the gene itself, its immediate surrounding neighborhood, and a genome-browser panel for wider context — with ΔSNP-index plotted alongside the gene model throughout:
+Below, *cyp6a14* (TCAL_08505) on Chr_11 is shown from three angles — a zoomed view of the gene itself, its immediate surrounding neighborhood, and a view from IGV showing SNPs causing a stop lost mutation at the end of the gene — with ΔSNP-index plotted alongside the gene model throughout:

 ![cyp6a14 candidate gene detail](Figures/cyp6a14%20figure.png)